Blog: Short for weblog. My new addiction. Opinionated, ranting, often incoherent.

 I have also found blogging is like parenting in the way it can give you conflicting feelings.

 Being a mum to me is like sunshine, warm and all consuming.
-I love being a parent and yet the experience is coloured with feelings of being not good enough.
+I love being a parent and yet the experience is coloured with feelings of being not ‘good enough’.
+A bit s**t.
 Like I am trekking Everest without a Sherpa or shoes.

-I also have a partner that doesn’t always appreciate me tap tapping away on my laptop in the maybe 18 minutes each day we have together.
+I also have a partner that doesn’t always appreciate me tap tapping away on my laptop during the 18 minutes each day we have together.

 Some days I also just don’t have the words, some days I am totally exhausted, some days I just don’t have the time.